nodejs/node/doc/api/repl.md

    have ANSI/VT100 escape codes written to it.
 Defaults to checking `isTTY` on the `output` stream upon instantiation.

- - `eval` - function that will be used to eval each given line.
+ - `eval` - a function that will be used to eval each given line.
 Defaults to an async wrapper for `eval()`.
+An `eval` function can error with `repl.Recoverable` to indicate the code was incomplete and prompt for more lines.
 See below for an example of a custom `eval`.

  - `useColors` - a boolean which specifies whether or not the `writer` function should output colors.
 If a different `writer` function is set then this does